socure-inc/socure-docv-demo-app-react-native/v2/README.md

 # Version: 1.1.0 - Release Date : Feb 2022

+> **Note:** The code in this GitHub repo is for integrating with the DocV SDK v2 React Native bridge.
+We strongly recommend that you install the latest DocV SDK v3 for React Native via NPM to integrate with the most recent version.
+See the [React Native Sample App GitHub repo](https://github.com/socure-inc/socure-docv-demo-app-react-native) for more information.

 The Socure SDK React Native bridge allows developers to use React to call the Socure Document Verification SDK.
 We provide both Android and iOS native library variants.